Zhenyuan-Li/NextJS-and-NestJS/sg-2022-nest/my-car-value/README.md

 - 'intercept' method is called automatically
 - first param: Information on the incoming request
 - second param: Kind of a reference to the request handler in our controller

+## Authentication

+- Optional # 1 - Add more functionality to the Users Service
+- Optional # 2 - Create a new AuthService that relies on UserService

+Why Option # 2?

+What if we need to add more user related service?
+Like add preference, reset feature...
+The content of UserService will become messy.